ratpack/hands-on-ratpack/LAB.md

 # Lab 01 - Handler lab

+Handlers are the fundamental component of any Ratpack application.
 By the end of this lab you will be a handler ninja!

 Simply make all the feature methods in `HandlersSpec` pass by adding the right handlers to `Ratpack.groovy`.